sheffler/security_guidelines/README.md

 **Controls:**

 - Envelope-encrypt embeddings and backups.
+This allows for fine-grained key rotation and auditability.
-- Require AES-256 at rest with customer-managed keys.
+- Require AES-256 at rest with customer-managed keys to retain control over key lifecycle and access.
-- Apply row-level ACLs in multi-tenant databases.
+- Apply row-level ACLs in multi-tenant databases to prevent cross-tenant data leakage.
 - Auto-purge logs after 30 days unless retained for legal hold.
+This reduces the risk of long-term exposure from stale or forgotten logs.
-- Specify key rotation automation via AWS KMS or equivalent.
+- Specify key rotation automation via AWS KMS or equivalent to enforce rotation without downtime.
 - Offer configurable retention tiers (e.g., 90–180 days for forensic needs); call out trade-off with storage cost (default tier: 90 days).
 - For Azure/GCP analogues: Use Azure Blob immutability policies or GCP Bucket Lock for multi-cloud parity.